PSModule/Build-PSModule/README.md

 During the build process the following steps are performed:

 1. Copies the source code of the module to an output folder.
 1. Builds the module manifest file based of info on the GitHub repository and source code.
-Read the [Module Manifest](#module-manifest) section for more information.
+For more information, please read the [Module Manifest](#module-manifest) section.
 1. Builds the root module (.psm1) file by combining source code and adding automation into the root module file.
-Read the [Root module](#root-module) section for more information.
+For more information, please read the [Root module](#root-module) section.
 1. Builds the module documentation using platyPS and comment based help in the source code.
-Read the [Module documentation](#module-documentation) section for more information.
+For more information, please read the [Module documentation](#module-documentation) section.

 ## Usage